tido64/rainbow/doc/getting_started/quick_start.md

 You should now be able to run this demo in the simulator or on your device.

-### TestFlight

-In the top left corner of Xcode, next to the Run and Stop buttons, click on 'Rainbow' and choose 'Edit Scheme...'.
-Select 'Archive' and set 'Build Configuration' to 'Ad Hoc'.
-Now you can create an archive and upload it to TestFlight.

-If you don't want to use TestFlight, simply remove the library from the project.

 ## Linux / Mac OS X / Windows

 1. Copy this folder somewhere.
 In the following steps, we'll be copying more